Central American Experience

 To arrange your flights, contact our fantastic flights team on 01892 277037 or email them at [email protected] They will be able to search for the best flight offers to your chosen destinations, so you can plan and organise your trip in one place.
 Just make sure you give them your full name, as stated in your passport, along with your chosen departure dates, return dates, and any other details you want to include.

-All seven countries on this trip require visitors to carry a valid passport with at least six months' validity remaining following your return home.
+All six countries on this trip require visitors to carry a valid passport with at least six months' validity remaining following your return home.

 As this trip crosses national borders, please be prepared to pay border fees for some countries.

 Mexico: British nationals don’t need a visa to enter Mexico but will need a tourist card, which you’ll get on arrival.
 You will need to complete an immigration form on your flight or at a border crossing in order to get your tourist card.
 You will need to keep your tourist card safe as you need it to leave the country.
 The exit tax for Mexico by land is 65USD.

 Belize: British nationals can visit Belize for up to 30 days without a visa.
 You must have your passport stamped on entry or risk a fine or arrest.
 The Belize exit tax is 35.50USD.